Confidence to tackle new problems

 Understanding the relative merits of different tools for use in the contextRelated tools to this tool only.
 There is a possible feedback loop: if your tools are not good enough for the job, you may need to jump concept.

-The computation phase begins with students choosing the manifestation of the mathematical tool(s) to produce a result.
+The computation phase begins with students choosing the manifestation of the tool(s) to produce a result.
 This may be a trivial step for one tool with a simple input but could also be organisationally complex for combinations of a number of tools.
 Once the computation reaches a certain size, the process of performing the computation becomes a significant consideration.

 Choosing an appropriate technologyChoosing between various forms of technology (hardware/software), physical machine or brain power.